Ferdo Šišić

-Ferdo Šišić (/hr/, 9 March 1869 – 21 January 1940) was a Croatian historian, the founding figure of the Croatian historiography of the 20th century.
+Ferdinand Maksimilijan pl. Šišić, known as Ferdo Šišić (/hr/, 9 March 1869 – 21 January 1940) was a Croatian historian, the founding figure of the Croatian historiography of the 20th century.
 He made his most important contributions in the area of the Croatian early Middle Ages.

 Life

 Šišić was born in Vinkovci.
 After graduating from the comprehensive school in Zagreb in 1888, he studied at the Faculty of Philosophy at the University of Zagreb, earning a teacher's diploma in the summer of 1892.
 He worked as a teacher at high schools in Gospić from 1892 to 1893, Zagreb from 1893 to 1894, Osijek from 1894 to 1902 and again in Zagreb from 1902 to 1906.

 Šišić continued his studies in Vienna, where he met individuals who informed his vocation, including Vatroslav Jagić. Šišić returned to Zagreb after the 6th semester and attended the lectures of Tadija Smičiklas and Tomislav Maretić.

 In 1900 he obtained his Ph.D. at the Zagreb University with the work "Zadar and Venice from 1159 to 1247".
 In 1902 he earned his habilitation with the work "Miha Madijev de Barbezanis" and became the private assistant professor for Croatian history from the 12th to the 15th century (i.e. until 1409).
-He was suspended in 1908, but rehired in 1909 as a casual university professor.
+He was suspended in 1908, but rehired in 1909 as a casual professor.
 In 1910 he became a member of the Yugoslav Academy of Sciences and Arts.
-He worked continually a university professor until the summer 1937/38 semester, before retiring due to a heart condition and to political conflicts among the students at Zagreb University.
+He worked continually as a professor until the summer 1937/38 semester, before retiring due to a heart condition and to political conflicts among the students at Zagreb University.
 He died on 21 January 1940 in Zagreb.